autowarefoundation/autoware.universe/planning/behavior_velocity_planner/crosswalk-design.md

 #### Parameters for target area & object

-As a countermeasure against pedestrians attempting to cross outside the crosswalk area, this module watchs not only the crosswalk zebra area but also in front of and behind space of the crosswalk, and if there are pedestrians or bicycles attempting to pass through the watch area, this module judges whether ego should pass or stop.
+As a countermeasure against pedestrians attempting to cross outside the crosswalk area, this module watches not only the crosswalk zebra area but also in front of and behind space of the crosswalk, and if there are pedestrians or bicycles attempting to pass through the watch area, this module judges whether ego should pass or stop.

 <div align="center">
   <img src="docs/crosswalk/crosswalk_attention_range.svg" width=90%>